-These adenomas grow outward on the skin and can ooze a white oily material.
+Pictured above, these adenomas grow outward on the skin and can ooze a white oily material.
 Masses are usually ¼” to 1” inch in size and sometimes they might have subcutaneous tissue involvement.
 The best news of all is that sebaceous adenoma in dogs is usually not cancerous!

+You should be regularly checking your dog for any type of tumor, sebaceous adenoma or otherwise.
 There are several types of sebaceous gland tumors, some of which are cancerous.
 Therefore we continuously tell you to Check Your Dog each month for anything new that might come up.
 If you find anything, have it checked out by your vet because early detection is key.
 For these types of growths, you could be referred to a Dermatology vet for treatment or accurate diagnosis.

 Other Articles of Interest: